RomanBase/flutter_control/README.md

 - [ActionControl] Single or Broadcast Observable.
 Usable with [ControlBuilder] to dynamically build Widgets.
 - [FieldControl] Stream wrapper to use with [FieldStreamBuilder] or [FieldBuilder] to dynamically build Widgets.
-- [ListControl] Extended FieldControl to work with [List]
+- [ListControl] Extended FieldControl to work with [Iterable].
+And with [ListBuilder] to dynamically build list of Widgets.
-- [RxControl] under construction..
+- [LoadingControl], [StringControl], [BoolControl], etc. with builders..

 ---

 **Controllers**

-- [BaseController] Stores all Business Logic and initializes self during Widget construction.
-Have native access to Factory and Control.
+- [BaseControlModel] Stores all Business Logic and initializes self during Widget construction.
-- [StateController] Adds functionality to notify State of [ControlWidget].
+- [BaseController] Extended version of [BaseControlModel] with more functionality.
-- [BaseModel] Lightweight version of Controller.
+- [BaseModel] Extended but lightweight version of [BaseControlModel].
 Mainly used for Items in dynamic List or to separate/reuse Logic.
 - [InputController] Controller for [InputField] to control text, changes, validity, focus, etc. Controllers can be chained via 'next' and 'done' events.
 - [NavigatorController] Controller for [NavigatorStack.single] to control navigation inside Widget.
 - [NavigatorStackController] Controller for [NavigatorStack.pages] or [NavigatorStack.menu] to control navigation between Widgets.